Contribution to the expenses of marriage

 You are called in by mail RAR: titleContent at a Jaf hearing.

-Both of you must appear in person, with or without a lawyer.
+All two of you must introduce yourself in person, whether or not assisted by a lawyer.

 You must explain yourself before the judge (oral proceedings).

-In the event of absence, the judge may take one of the following decisions:
+In the absence of one of the spouses, the judge may one of the following decisions :

 • Do not review the matter and postpone it